DEKonsult/testdata/README.md

 # Repository testdata

-Temporary experiments to manage test data on GitHub.
+Experiments to manage test data on GitHub, and to generated documentation on GitHub pages.